StefRuseva88/ASP.NET-Core-MVC-App/README.md

 ### Task 9: Styling the Pages
 - Add a `wwwroot` folder and include a CSS file.
-- Apply basic styling to your Razor pages.
+- Apply basic styling to your pages.
 - Ensure the styles are consistent across all pages.

 ## Conclusion